eitanyaffe/3DSnake/README.md

 This project is an exercise in OpenGL, designed to explore and demonstrate basic graphics programming concepts.

+This project was originally developed as an exercise during my MSc in Computer Science at Tel Aviv University in the early 2000s.

 ## Basic Design

 The 3DSnake game is built using OpenGL to render 3D graphics.
 The game logic is implemented in C++, and it involves controlling a snake that moves around a 3D grid, consuming items to grow longer while avoiding collisions with itself and the boundaries.